zaphosting/docs/docs/vserver-linux-ftp.md

 ![image](https://user-images.githubusercontent.com/13604413/159172135-52ee9fe3-dc99-4f70-8331-253514e6a949.png)

-Since it is now clear that a connection via WebFTP or FTP tool is not possible, you have to take a closer look at the FTP service on the vServer or root server.
+Since it is now clear that a connection via WebFTP or FTP tool is not possible, you have to take a closer look at the FTP service on the VPS or root server.

 ### Check ProFTPD Status